Cambodia Backpacking Itinerary

 Tourists are encouraged to wear proper clothing, if you're worried about your fashion statement then wear Aladdin pants or a maxi dress.
 I chose the laid-back Aladdin pants and my cotton top with comfortable slippers.

 It was amazing!
 What more can I say.
-The breathtaking view of one of the temples was a must to see.
+The breathtaking view of one of the temples was a must-see.
 The grandeur architectural design of Angkor Wat is something we don't have in this century.
 The intricate designs of each corner and passageway were done with intensive commitment and passion.
 The Angkor Wat symbolizes how humans surpass creating impossible structures, the same goes for the Ancient Pyramids, Machu Pichu, and all the unbelievable human creations on the planet.
 They were able to build a majestic structure with less mechanical help with an impressive outcome.
-Real art intoxicated with hard work and dedication, and there you go The Angkor Wat of Cambodia.
+Real art is intoxicated with hard work and dedication, and there you go The Angkor Wat of Cambodia.

 We roamed around the ruins like children in a playground.
 Up in here, Up in there.